appdev-lessons/getting-started-with-scaffolds/content.md

       create      app/views/books/show.html.erb
       create      app/views/books/new.html.erb
       create      app/views/books/_form.html.erb
+      create      app/views/books/_book.html.erb
       invoke    resource_route
-      invoke    test_unit
-      create      test/controllers/books_controller_test.rb
-      create      test/system/books_test.rb
-      invoke    helper
-      create      app/helpers/books_helper.rb
-      invoke      test_unit
       invoke    jbuilder
       create      app/views/books/index.json.jbuilder
       create      app/views/books/show.json.jbuilder
       create      app/views/books/_book.json.jbuilder
-      invoke  assets
-      invoke    scss
-      create      app/assets/stylesheets/books.scss
-      invoke  scss
-      create    app/assets/stylesheets/scaffolds.scss
 ```

 Woah!
 Unlike the `draft:resource` generator, I didn't have to add a gem to get this to run.
 It's just built in to Rails.
-And look at all the stuff it does!
+And look at all of the stuff it does!

-As before, `rails db:migrate`, visit **/books**, click around, and examine the code that was generated (`config/routes.rb`, `app/controllers/books_controller.rb`, etc).
+As before, `rake db:migrate`, visit `/books` in your live app preview, click around, and examine the code that was generated (`config/routes.rb`, `app/controllers/books_controller.rb`, etc).

 Phew!
 There's a lot of mysterious new stuff.
-We're going to demystify it all over the next few weeks, step by step.
+We're going to demystify it all over the next few weeks, step-by-step.

 One thing to note, where are our routes?
 It looks like only _one line_ got added to the `config/routes.rb` file: